-2. Have different user ID/ password combinations for different accounts
+- Have different user ID/ password combinations for different accounts

-3. Create complicated passwords by combining letters, numbers, special characters (minimum 8 characters in total)
+- Create complicated passwords by combining letters, numbers, special characters (minimum eight characters in total)

-6. Create your own format for passwords if you feel that remembering all these combinations could be difficult.
-For example, yourname(xx)@websitename, where xx could be any 2-digit number
+- Create your own format for passwords if you feel that remembering all these combinations could be difficult.
+For example, your name(xx)@websitename, where xx could be any two-digit number.

-Although, some of these may be seemingly intuitive, most professionals don’t end up abiding to these.
+Although some of these may be seemingly intuitive, most professionals don’t end up abiding by them.

 In all probability, your assets are being hosted and managed by an external service provider.
-Soha Systems Survey on Third Party Risk Management found 63% of data breaches attributed to a third-party vendor.
+Soha Systems Survey on third-party risk management found 63% of data breaches were attributed to a third-party vendor.

-Working closely with your vendors is crucial to mitigate risks.
+Working closely with your vendors is crucial to mitigating risks.
 You must understand your vendor’s:

-These are critical to understand to know the level of risks you are exposed to.
+These are critical to understanding the level of risks you are exposed to.

 Some encryption measures as CAs you should follow:

-1. Never upload your personal ‘unencrypted’ data to Dropbox, Google drive or any online file-sharing services.
+- Never upload your personal ‘unencrypted’ data to dropbox, google drive, or any online file-sharing services.

-2. Always encrypt a zip file or any single file (a photo, video or a document) with AES-256-bit encryption.
+- Always encrypt a zip file or any single file (a photo, video, or document) with AES-256-bit encryption.
 Encrypt hard disks with important data via BitLocker.

-2. Such encryption saves you from getting your personal data leaked, even in case of a data breach.
+- Such encryption saves you from getting your data leaked, even in case of a data breach.

 A comprehensive data security policy with the given elements will help you protect your CA practice from falling prey to cyber attackers.

-According to Scott Laliberte, the global leader of Protiviti's IT security and privacy practice, "It's imperative that leadership keeps a closer tab on the state of their organisations' cyber-security programs.
-Particularly as new technologies are introduced and new approaches to generating revenue are deployed, it's increasingly important to re-examine existing data security and privacy processes on a regular basis - ensuring that the right systems and people are in place to keep pace with changes."
+According to Scott Laliberte, the global leader of Protiviti's IT security and privacy practice, 'It's imperative that leadership keeps a closer tab on the state of their organisations' cyber-security programs.
+Particularly as new technologies are introduced, and new approaches to generating revenue are deployed, it's increasingly important to re-examine existing data security and privacy processes regularly - ensuring that the right systems and people are in place to keep pace with changes.'